capsulescodes/laravel-population/README.md

 <br>

-Typically, your `users` table might have a `fullname` column, but you need two separate columns : `firstname` and `lastname`.
+Typically, your `users` table might have a `name` column, but you need two separate columns : `first_name` and `last_name`.
 However, your database is already full of records.

 <br>